 Students using VA educational benefits can submit their certification form online via the Military and Veterans Service Center Canvas link.
 (Use your myEFSC Login).
 Under "Modules," select "Enroll in Course," and you will see "VA Certification Forms and Information."
 Follow the instructions, complete the form, save it and submit.
 Students using VA educational benefits for the first time at Eastern Florida State College: Please contact our Military and Veteran Services team at MVRS@easternflorida.edu for certification instructions.

-All Career Planning and Development Center in-person student and employer events have been canceled until further notice.
-Career Center Staff are available to assist students via email, phone or Microsoft Teams, including consultations and access to virtual career assessment tools.
+All Career Planning and Development Center Staff are available to assist students via email, phone or Microsoft Teams, including consultations and access to virtual career assessment tools.
 To schedule a virtual appointment, visit us through Microsoft Teams or email or call the Career Center Coordinator on your Campus:

 - Cocoa Campus (Casey Covel): 321-433-5571 or firstname.lastname@example.org